create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 ## Using an Application

-There are several applications on the Internet which can make a localhost server.
-Here I would like to recommend you two of them:
+There are several applications on the Internet that can create a localhost server.
+I would like to recommend two of them:

-MacOS users can use [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797?mt=12){:target="_blank"}, which can serves files through a web server, and is very easy to use.
+MacOS users can use [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797?mt=12){:target="_blank"}, which can serve files through a web server, and is very easy to use.

 Another application is [XAMPP](https://www.apachefriends.org/index.html){:target="_blank"}, which runs on several operating systems and is very popular.